apim-haufe-io/wicked.tools/development/README.md

 ```

 The API portal will be available at [http://localhost:3000](http://localhost:3000).
 Note that the wicked portal will immediately redirect to the IP address of your local machine instead of using the `localhost` alias.
 This has various reasons, the most important one being that Kong must be able to reach the services run via pm2, such as `portal-api:3001`.
 This is only possible if Kong actually knows the local IP.

+The configuration the local installation uses is the `wicked-sample-config` configuration, which is also automatically checked out by the `checkout.sh` script.
+It's located at the same level in your source code tree as all the other repositories.

 ## Now what?